 This tutorial focuses on one certain rule that can be helpful for both personal and business situations.
 For instance, if you’re waiting on messages for planning a family trip, updating a report, or scheduling a class, you can make sure that you know the second that email arrives.

-Here’s how to have Mac Mail play a sound when receiving an email with specific.
+Here’s how to have Mac Mail play a sound when receiving an email with specific text.

-1) Click Mail from your menu bar and select Preferences.
+1) Open the Mail app, click Mail from your menu bar, and select Settings or Preferences.

 2) Choose the Rules tab in the pop-up window.